fmauger1/QMol-grid/README.md

     ylabel('wave function (a.u.)')
     xlim(SE.xspan([1 end]))
 ```
-producing (note that the ground-state calculation start from a random seed and thus the resulting wave function is defined with an arbitrary sign that can change from calculation to calculation)
+producing (note that the ground-state calculation starts from a random seed and thus the resulting wave function is defined with an arbitrary sign that can change from calculation to calculation)

 <p align="center">
   <img src="https://github.com/fmauger1/QMol-grid/blob/main/GS__T01.png" alt="Example 1" width="300"/>
 </p>

-From the `plot` command line, we see that the domain-discretization grid may be recovered using the xspan property in the object `SE` (using the standard object-oriented dot notation `SE.xspan`).
-On the other hans, the wave function is nested inside another object, which explains the consecutive dots `SE.waveFunction.waveFunction`.
+From the `plot` command line, we see that the domain-discretization grid may be recovered using the xspan property in the object SE (using the standard object-oriented dot notation `SE.xspan`).
+On the other hand, the wave function is nested inside another object, which explains the consecutive dots `SE.waveFunction.waveFunction`.

 ## Example 2: